-1. Deactivate Facebook, WhatsApp, and all sorts of distractions.
+- Stay away from Facebook, WhatsApp, Instagram, and all sorts of distractions.

-4. Practice a lot.
-Never Ever Look at Examples or Read them.
+- Practice a lot.
+Never ever look at examples or read them.
 Practice every time.
 Though everything appears simple, never let the book solve a question for you.
 Examples are just for reference.

-Once you’re back on track and at a good pace with everyone, here are some subject wise tips.
+Once you’re back on track and at a good pace with everyone, here are some subject-wise tips for JEE.

 1) Before going for the higher level, make sure you’re thorough with your NCERT.